Pigbag: Later career

 On 27 April 1982, a new line-up, including Brian Nevill and Oscar Verden, started rehearsing.
 The band changed their sound slightly, following up with "The Big Bean", a slower track with a more Caribbean vibe, which peaked at No. 40 in the UK Singles Chart.
 The single was recorded at Abbey Road Studios on 5 and 6 June 1982.
 This was followed by a short UK tour, then a European one, and dates in New York on 9 and 10 July and in Japan from 18 to 31 July.

 Soon afterwards Angela Jaeger, a New York jazz singer, joined the band.
 Jaeger had previously sung with a band called The Drowning Craze.
 The next LP, Lend An Ear, was recorded in the late summer of 1982, and the band appeared on the Christmas edition of Top of the Pops.

 Underwood and Jaeger were married at Hammersmith Registry Office in 1983, attended by many notables from the music scene, including Johnny Rotten.
 During 1983, the band released a single, "Hit The 'O' Deck" (a reference to turntables), and the album recorded the previous year, Lend An Ear.
 The band toured the UK from 14 February to 13 March 1983.
 A European tour followed from 29 March to 16 April.
 Their last live gig was in Portsmouth on 28 April 1983.

 Following a poor critical reception to the new direction and differences in the band, Pigbag split in June 1983, with Johnstone, Jaeger and Underwood forming Instinct.
-Y Records released two posthumous albums, Pigbag (including seven live tracks and one remix), and Favourite Things (including all the singles plus a few other album tracks).
+Y Records released two further albums, Pigbag (including seven live tracks and one remix), and Favourite Things (including all the singles plus a few other album tracks).
 The press accused Dick O'Dell of releasing the albums purely to buoy Y Records' finances, which were in trouble following the failure of most of their roster to make significant sales (with the possible exception of Shriekback, who instead fell out with O'Dell and left the label).

-Kaz Records (part of Castle Communications) took over Y Records' operations when the label finally went bankrupt, and have subsequently released Discology: The Best Of Pigbag on CD.
+Kaz Records (part of Castle Communications) took over Y Records' operations when the label finally went bankrupt, and have subsequently released Discology: The Best of Pigbag on CD.